|Day 1||Buenos Aires to Ushuaia, Argentina||Domestic flight from Buenos Aires to Ushuaia. Board the ship in the afternoon.|

 |Day 16-17||Ushuaia to Buenos Aires, Argentina||The Beagle Channel, domestic flight from Ushuaia to Buenos Aires|

-Fly from Buenos Aires to Ushuaia.
-In the afternoon you will board Le Soléal or Le Boreal and set sail in the direction of the Falkland Islands, an Archipelago made up of moors and craggy coastlines, where the plant and animal life forms a link between Patagonia and the Antarctic.
+In the afternoon you will board your ship in Ushuaia and set sail in the direction of the Falkland Islands, an Archipelago made up of moors and craggy coastlines, where the plant and animal life forms a link between Patagonia and the Antarctic.

 Relax on board this luxurious vessel and take in the fresh air.
 There is plenty to do on your way to the Falkland Islands.
 Perhaps you would like to unwind at the spa or simply admire the vastness of the ocean from the panoramic lounge.

 Located to the South East of South America, the Falkland Islands, which are renowned for their wildness, were discovered by a Spanish expedition at the beginning of the 16th century.
 More than two hundred years later, sailors from Saint- Malo, known as Malouins, occupied the island and gave it the name used until the British conquered them in 1833.
 Scattered with tufts of grass, surrounded by a grey and often wild sea, the Islands are a small country of moors and rugged coastlines carved by the South Atlantic, where the wildlife and plant life form a link between Patagonia and Antarctica.
 Take the time to observe and photograph the abundant wildlife of these wild and very attractive Islands.